mbdavid/LiteDB/src/content/docs/Getting-Started.md

 ---
 title: 'Getting Started'
-date: 2019-02-11T19:30:08+10:00
+date: 2020-01-22T18:26:17.1079568Z
 draft: false
 weight: 1
 ---

 LiteDB is a simple, fast and lightweight embedded .NET document database.
-LiteDB was inspired by the MongoDB database and its API is very similar to MongoDB's official .NET API.
+LiteDB was inspired by the MongoDB database and its API is very similar to the official MongoDB .NET API.

 ### How to install